African Regional Instruments

 Module 1: Key Principles of International Law and Freedom of Expression

 A number of regional instruments guarantee the right to freedom of expression in Africa.
-For example, article 9 of the African Charter provides for it as follows:
+For example, article 9 of the African Charter provides as follows:

 “1.
 Every individual shall have the right to receive information.